Alfred Ritscher: Biography

 During the First World War, Ritscher made reconnaissance flights in support of Marine units in Flanders.
 After the war he worked as an independent businessman and in 1925 worked as a specialist in aerial navigation with Lufthansa.

-In 1934, Ritscher divorced his Jewish wife Susan née Loewenthal, in order not to endanger his career in the War Department.
+In 1934, Ritscher amicably divorced his Jewish wife Susan née Loewenthal.
+The reason given is presumed to be that Ritscher did not want to jeopardize his career opportunities at the War Ministry.